Strain tuning of highly frustrated magnets: Order and disorder in the distorted kagome Heisenberg antiferromagnet: Model and constraints

-The critical strain $\Ccr$ is defined as the largest strain where all elementary triangles of the system can satisfy the constraint $\vec{L}_\alpha=0$; this requires the triangle inequality to be fulfilled by the $\gamma_{i\alpha}$, i.e., $\gamma_{i\alpha}+\gamma_{j\alpha}>\gamma_{k\alpha}$ (and cyclic permutations).
+With small triaxial strain applied, the $\gamma_{i\alpha}$ will weakly deviate from their unstrained reference value unity, such that the minimization constraint $\vec{L}_\alpha=0$ can be fulfilled for all triangles of a finite sample.
+In contrast, for larger strain the $\gamma_{i\alpha}$ do no longer fulfill the triangle inequality for triangles $\alpha$ near the sample corners or edges, depending on the sign of $C$.
+This change defines a critical value of strain, $\Ccr^\pm$, where $\pm$ correspond to positive and negative strain, respectively.

+While these considerations strictly apply to samples with c-type edges, samples with ic-type edges contain bonds not belonging to triangles, rendering the system less frustrated.
+Hence, the nature of the ground-state manifold depends on the type of sample edges.
+However, this difference turns out to be of minor importance for the magnetic structure factor for sufficiently large samples.

 Numerical results for the ratio of critical and maximum strain, $\Ccr/\Cmax$, for triangular samples are shown in Fig.~\ref{fig:ccr}.
 This quantity displays a mild dependence on system size $N$, but a stronger dependence on the magnetoelastic coupling $\beta$.
+For $|C|<|\Ccr^\pm|$ the strained system is strongly frustrated, with $\vec{L}_\alpha=0$ $\forall\alpha$ defining a degenerate manifold of liquid-like states \cite{bilitewski17,origami}, while for $|C|>|\Ccr^\pm|$ the constraint $\vec{L}_\alpha=0$ cannot be fulfilled for all triangles.
+Then, the condition $\sum_\alpha \vec{L}_\alpha^2\to\min$ induces tendencies to magnetic order, as we will see in the next section.

 The spatial profile of constraint satisfiability can be visualized by plotting the quantity $|\vec{L}_\alpha|$ for each triangle $\alpha$ in the ground state, this is in Fig.~\ref{fig:trisum1}.
 With increasing positive strain, the constraint is first violated in the sample corners.
 For samples with c-type edges, we are able to find an analytic expression in the limit of $\beta\to\infty$ which reads $\Ccr^+ = \sqrt{3} / (10N-9)$.
 Hence, in this limit we have $\Ccr^+/\Cmax^+ = (4N-3) / (10N-9)$ which tends to $0.4$ for $N\to\infty$.
 For ic-type edges we similarly find $\Ccr^+ = \sqrt{3} / (10N-21)$ for $\beta\to\infty$, such that $\Ccr^+/\Cmax^+ = (4N-9)/(10N-21)$ which again tends to $0.4$ for $N\to\infty$.
 For $C<0$, the constraint can be satisfied in the corner triangles for any strain up to $\Cmax$.
 However, the constraint gets first violated for the triangles in the middle of the boundaries.
 While we have not been able to obtain a closed-form expression, our numerical evaluation shows that $\Ccr^-/\Cmax^- \to 0.4$ for $\beta\to\infty$ and $N\to\infty$ for both c-type and ic-type edges, as in the case of positive strain, Fig.~\ref{fig:ccr}.